AndriDharma/RAG_agent_builder/readme.md

     The script will:

-    *   Authenticate to GCP using the service account.
+    *   Authenticate to GCP using your local credentials
     *   Set the current project and region.
     *   Build the Docker image using cloud build.
     *   Push the Docker image to Artifact Registry.